ronitblenz/100DaysOfCloud/Journey/012/Readme.md

 **This is what DevOps means to everyone, no rocket science!**

- - And here comes the Defination, if you want to note down :
+ - And here comes the Definition, if you want to note down :

   DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market.